Application and Requirements

 • Save this as a PDF.
 You will be uploading this proposal through the application form.

 • In your application you will submit the contact information of your future supervisor.
-You must also send them the acceptance form to complete: Rockefeller Center Internship Funding Supervisor Acceptance Form
+You must also send them the acceptance form to complete: Rockefeller Center Internship Funding Supervisor Acceptance Form.
+This form is not needed until after a grant has been awarded.

-• If you still have not received final acceptance to your internship, you may be eligible for an extension on your supervisor acceptance form.
-Be sure to request an extension before the application deadline and final decisions will be contingent on submission of this form.
+• Supervisor Acceptance Forms are not due at the time of application.
+If you still have not received final acceptance to your internship, you may wait to submit your supervisor acceptance form.
+You must still apply for funding before the application deadline and final decisions will be contingent on submission of this form.
 You will be asked to forward a confirmation that you have applied to your desired internship and are currently being considered in-order-to remain eligible.

 Soon after the application deadline passes, you will be sent a link to sign up for a short interview with a member of the Rockefeller Center staff.